 Slower load speeds now also affect visibility in search engines, so if you want your site to be at the top of its game, you need that extra boost of speed.

 Again, if your site is nothing more than a basic blog or something in this vein, a decent shared hosting – like the one SiteGround has, for instance – would definitely do the trick.
 For content-heavy sites with frequent updates, membership areas, pictures, and whatnot, something with more “oomph” would be needed.

 Shared hosting is not the best way to go if you want a completely secure site.
 This is really where you are getting exactly what you pay for.
 A shared host takes basic precautions to make sure that the servers are generally safe, but the security of your site is mostly up to you.

 That is where managed hosting really comes into its own.
 The increased cost means increased security that goes beyond quick sweeps.
 Also, because WordPress is the only platform catered for, it can provide more specific protection.

-Expect more stringent security procedures, more targeted malware scans, and better protected site in general.
-One of the most obvious ways security is heightened in managed WP environment are the automatic updates.
+Expect more stringent security procedures, more targeted malware scans, and a better-protected site in general.
+One of the most obvious ways security is heightened in a managed WP environment is the automatic updates.
 Plugins and core WordPress install are updated for you.
 This saves time as well.